alexmullins/dsa/README.md

 $ ./client -key=./data/id_dsa -attack
 ```

-Notice it just hangs without 'connected' message.
+Notice it just hangs without a 'connected' message.
 The server also did not log creating an SSH connection:

 ```bash
 $ ./server -key=./data/id_rsa